 This bill amends sections 49-4-605 and 49-4-610 of the Code of West Virginia to impose limitations on the number of improvement periods a parent can receive in abuse and neglect proceedings for each child.
 Specifically, it introduces new provisions that restrict a respondent to a maximum of three improvement periods across all filings related to the same child.
-Additionally, it establishes stricter limits for parents with prior terminations of parental rights, allowing only two improvement periods for those with one prior termination and just one improvement period for those with two or more prior terminations or relinquishments of parental rights.
+Additionally, it establishes stricter limits for parents with prior terminations of parental rights, allowing only two improvement periods for those with one prior termination and only one improvement period for those with two or more prior terminations or relinquishments of parental rights.

 Statutes affected: Introduced Version: 49-4-605, 49-4-610